Emily Blathwayt: Early life

-Emily Marion Rose was born in about 1852.
+Emily Marion Blathwayt was born in about 1852.
 Her father was John Benson Coles Rose.
 She married her first cousin, Colonel Linley Blathwayt in 1874 and they lived in India.
 Linley was an army officer and their first child John Linley was born in 1876.
 They returned to live in Sussex in 1877 after John died.
 They moved from there to Eagle House, Batheaston, on the outskirts of Bath in 1892 with their son William and daughter Mary.

 They had two children, the elder daughter Mary attended Bath High School and then was supported at home as she became an active member of the suffragette movement and the younger, son William, was an electrical engineer and English teacher in Germany until the start of the First World War.